 Be sure to wake up for sunrise to experience the sea of clouds.

 How to get to Alisha National Scenic Area

 Take the train to Chiayi City.
 There are fast trains to Chiayi City from the main cities in Taiwan such as Taipei and Kaohsiung.
 There are also regular slower trains from other towns.
 The fast trains and regular trains arrive at different stations.
 If arriving at the regular train station as we did, the buses, minivans and taxis to Alishan depart from in front of the train station.

 The fast trains to Chiayi City arrive at a station a little further out of the city.
 It’s possible to take buses from there to Alishan too.

 Exploring the East Coast of Taiwan

-To explore the stunning east coast of Taiwan, it’s a lot easier to have your own transport.
+Making pictures of Taiwan and exploring on the east coast is a lot easier to have your own transport.
 There are buses that ply the route but being able to stop to take photos wherever and whenever you want, having your own transportation will be so much easier.
 We rented a motorcycle from Hualien for a few days.
 In theory, you should have a Taiwanese license, but there are a couple of rental places that ignore that rule.

 There are two routes to follow south of Hualien heading towards Taitung.
 Take Highway 11 which follows the Pacific coastline through the East Coast National Scenic Area.
 You will pass through fishing villages, rice paddies and just incredible coastline.
 A photographer’s dream.